David Lewis (Canadian politician): Political involvement

 Lewis prevented the communists from making inroads at Oxford.
 Ted Jolliffe stated there was a difference between his speeches at the Union and his speeches at the Labour Club.
 His speeches at the Union had more humour in them; the atmosphere was entirely different.
 But his speeches at the Labour Club were deadly serious ...
 His influence at the Labour Club, more than anyone else's, I think, explains the failure of the Communists to make headway there.
 There were so many naive people around who could have been taken in.
 He increased the Labour Club's membership by three-quarters by the time he left.

 In accordance with Bundism, Lewis rejected violent revolution and the dictatorship of the proletariat.
 The Bund insisted that the revolution should be through democratic means, as Marx had judged possible in the late 1860s, and that democracy should prevail afterward.
 Influenced by Fabianism, Lewis became an incrementalist in his approach to replacing non-socialist governments.
 As Lewis biographer Cameron Smith points out:

 So what he ended up with was a modified Bundist interpretation of Marxism.
 Call it, if you will, Parliamentary Marxism.
 It was a Marxian analysis of economics and a parliamentary approach to politics.
 And if David were forced to choose, he would have chosen Parliamentary over Marxism.

 Lewis was a prominent figure in the British Labour Party, which, in emphasizing parliamentary action and organizational prowess, took an approach similar to the Bund's.
 Upon his 1935 graduation, the party offered him a candidacy in a safe seat in the British House of Commons.
 This left Lewis with a difficult decision: whether to stay in England or go home to Canada.
 If he had stayed in England, he likely would have been a partner in a prominent London law firm associated with Stafford Cripps and become a cabinet minister the next time Labour formed a government.
 Cripps, then a prominent barrister and Labour Party official, was grooming Lewis to be Prime Minister.
 Lewis's other choice was to return to Montreal and help build the fledgling Co-operative Commonwealth Federation (CCF), with no guarantee of success.
+The CCF had been founded in western Canada in 1932.
 A personal note from J. S. Woodsworth, dated June 19, 1935, asked Lewis to take this latter option; in the end, he did.